 From August 11, 2017 through October 5, 2018, chemical manufacturers and processors provided information on which chemicals were manufactured, imported or processed in the United States over the past 10 years, the period ending June 21, 2016.
 The agency received more than 90,000 responses, which represents a significant reporting effort by manufacturers, importers and processors.

 Next Batch of High Priority Chemicals

 EPA is expected to publish its next list of 20 high priority candidate chemicals by March 22, 2019.
 EPA must decide at least 10 of these from the remaining TSCA workplan chemicals, although it will probably select more than 10, if not all 20, from the TSCA workplan.
 EPA will select chemicals like the first 10, such as solvents or pigments.
-Several workplan chemicals are relevant to paints, coatings, sealants and adhesives, as noted in the following table.
+Several workplan chemicals are relevant to paints, coatings, sealants and adhesives.

 ACA will remain engaged with EPA as it considers chemicals from its TSCA workplan.